-NZ First Foundation saga: Greens break silence on 'chilling' photos of journalists
+Greens break silence on NZ First Foundation saga and 'chilling' photos of journalists

-The Greens have broken their silence and expressed alarm at published photos of an ex-NZ First president with journalists who have been reporting on donations to the party.
+The Greens have broken their silence and expressed alarm at the published photos of Gray with the journalists who have been reporting on donations to the party.

 But party co-leader James Shaw, who has until now been reluctant to weigh in on the saga surrounding the NZ First Foundation, stopped short of asking questions of governing partner New Zealand First.